Kildrummy Castle: A proud Erskine heritage

 A fortress of early Scotland

-Located off A97, 10 miles West of Alford, Aberdeenshire, Scotland, Kildrummy Castle, though now in ruins, was built in the 13th century and stood as one of Scotland's largest and most formidable early castles.
+Located off A97, 10 miles West of Alford, Aberdeenshire, Scotland, Kildrummy Castle, was the principal seat of the Earldom of Mar and one of the oldest castles in Scotland and i its time was a great stronghold.
+Though now in ruins, it was built in the 13th century and with fortifications, covered about three acres of ground.
 Its high curtain walls enclosed a courtyard, fortified by six round towers at the corners and gate.
 The largest of these, known as "the Snow Tower," may have served as the main keep.
-Originally constructed by Gilbert de Moray in the 13th century, it faced numerous sieges and captures throughout its history, playing a pivotal role in Scottish history.
+Originally constructed by Gilbert de Moray, it faced numerous sieges and captures throughout its history, playing a pivotal role in Scottish history.

 Secrets from the past